bbpatil/omnet_simulation/README.txt

-Omnet adversarial anomaly detection
+# Omnet adversarial anomaly detection
-Prameesha Weerasinghe, p.weerasinghe'at'student.unimelb.edu.au
+### Sandamal Weerasinghe, p.weerasinghe'at'student.unimelb.edu.au

 The datasets were generated using Omnet++, a network simulation tool.
 It can be used for testing adversarial anomaly detection applications (integrity attacks).